My friends and family refer to me as the “the discipline expert” and the “most disciplined person” they know.

 I got discouraged easily when my efforts didn't produce tangible results.

 I remember one day hearing someone on a podcast say: Start where you are at, start with what you know.

 A lightbulb went off.
 I knew how to be disciplined.
 I just needed to reverse engineer the process I had used my entire life to get things done.
 So I did.

 The result is a 6-step process that’s clear and simple.
-Not easy, but doable.
-A process anyone can apply to any goal.
+Not easy, but no change process ever is.
+It's a streamlined process anyone can apply to any goal.